Miya Bholat Miya Bholat

 Fuel tracking highlights common issues such as excessive idling, inefficient routing, unauthorized vehicle use, and aggressive driving behavior.
 For example, reducing idling by just 30 minutes per day can save hundreds of gallons of fuel per vehicle annually.
 When multiplied across a fleet, those savings add up quickly.

 Using tools like Fleet Fuel Management and Tracking Software allows managers to monitor fuel trends, compare vehicles, and identify outliers.
-Once patterns are clear, corrective actions—such as route optimization or driver coaching—become straightforward and measurable.
+Once patterns are clear, corrective actions, such as route optimization or driver coaching, become straightforward and measurable.

 3. Digitize Your Maintenance Records

 Paper-based maintenance records create unnecessary friction in fleet operations.
 They’re difficult to search, easy to lose, and nearly impossible to analyze at scale.
-When audits occur or leadership requests historical data, managers often spend hours—or days—tracking down information.
+When audits occur or leadership requests historical data, managers often spend hours, or days, tracking down information.

 Digitizing maintenance records centralizes vehicle histories, work orders, and inspection data in one accessible system.
 This improves compliance readiness, speeds up decision-making, and provides accurate cost tracking across the vehicle lifecycle.
 Digital records also support multi-location fleets by giving everyone access to the same information in real time.